Book a free consultation meeting!

 Key Performance Indicator (KPI) is a type of performance measurement.
 KPIs evaluate the success of an organization or of a particular activity (such as projects, programs, products, and other initiatives) in which it engages.

-When you launch an article on Forbes that costs you $10,000, how can you know what the impact of this article has?
+When you launch an article on Forbes that costs you $10,000, how can you know the impact of this article?

 If the article brought you only 50 views, is that the only KPI?

-What about brand awareness, and the authority that your company gained from being featured on Forbes?
+What about brand awareness and the authority that your company gains from being featured on Forbes?

-It’s much more difficult to measure those things, and that’s what makes the KPI’s in a PR campaign somewhat a grey area.
-When it comes to Blockchain PR, things are getting even more complicated!
+It’s much more difficult to measure those things, which makes the KPIs in a PR campaign somewhat a grey area.
+When it comes to crypto PR, things are getting even more complicated!